-New employees that drive their personal cars for work must submit their Driver's License, proof of vehicle registration, proof of vehicle insurance along with the declaration of car insurance coverage page and proof of current inspection at the time of hiring to the Human Resources Generalist.
+New employees that drive their personal cars for work must submit their Driver's License, proof of vehicle registration, proof of vehicle insurance and proof of current inspection at the time of hiring to the Human Resources Manager.
 A photocopy of the information will be made part of the personnel file.
-Your vehicle insurance Liability coverage must be a minimum of \$100,000 per person, \$100,000 per accident and \$100,000 Property Damage per accident.
 They must also give permission for an initial and annual motor vehicle check.
-The Human Resources Generalist will complete the motor vehicle check upon employment.
+The Human Resources Manager will complete the motor vehicle check upon employment.

-The Human Resources Generalist will request updated Driver's License, proof of vehicle registration, proof of vehicle insurance and proof of current inspection during annual performance evaluations.
+The Human Resources Manager will request updated Driver's License, proof of vehicle registration, proof of vehicle insurance and proof of current inspection during annual performance evaluations.
 All information is to be updated by the employee as needed due to changes in carrier companies or vehicle coverage.